zenml-io/zenml/docs/book/introduction/whats_zenml.md

 * Painless **deployment and configuration** of infrastructure
 * **Scale up** your stack transparently and logically to suit your training and deployment needs

-## What is so special about ZenML?
+## What's special about ZenML?

 While there are other workflow orchestration tools, ZenML is built because we envisioned the following:

-* We wanted a tool that is **flexible**: Simple Python functions can be converted into a workflow step.
+* We wanted a tool that is **flexible**: Simple Python functions can be converted into workflow steps.
 * We wanted a tool that is **simple:** You can run it locally and with a few commands can get it running on the cloud with minimum changes.
 * We wanted to create a **machine learning specific** workflow tool: With ML, workflows need to focus not just